wumpyproject/.github/profile/README.md

 all the core parts of the project that closely implement the Discord API, all other repositories are other useful subpackages for different purposes.

-Unlike many other projects, Wumpy accept all kinds of contributions such as smaller documentation or cosmetic changes to larger features and changes.
-If you are unsure open a GitHub Issue or Discussion about it! ❤️
+Unlike many other projects, all Wumpy repositories accept all kinds of contributions such as smaller documentation or cosmetic changes to larger features and changes.
+If you are unsure open a GitHub Issue or Discussion about it so that we can discuss it! ❤️